konne88/bagpipe/index.md

 ### People

-If you have any question, want to be kept up-to date, or just want to say hi, email us at weitzkon at cs.uw.edu.
+If you have any question, want to be kept up-to date, or just want to say hi, email us at weitzkon at cs dot uw dot edu.

 <a class="person" href="http://konne.me">
   <span class="name">Konstantin Weitz</span><br/>